Responsible travel

 Slow & mindful travel

 With Scotland having such an abundance of stunning and wonderful locations it can be tempting to cram as much as possible into one trip.
 And we sometimes forget that ideally the point of going on holidays is to slow down and just experience a place.
 We believe that taking a slower pace allows our guests to better connect with a location and benefiting more from that life-enriching effect of a creative vacation.
-This is especially true for art retreats such as the Creative Retreat in Orkney, where the pace is slower overall and less transport is required.orkney-isles-photography-retreat-6-2-e1556895068745
+This is especially true for art retreats such as the Iona Art Experience, where the pace is slower overall and no transport other than getting to and from Iona is required.

 Nurturing respect and appreciation through authentic experiences

 We love curating creative experiences and a lot of research and exploration goes into every single one of the itineraries.
+When putting together an itinerary we really dig deep, meet with locals to listen to their stories and nurture new partnerships.
 Those “ingredients” that are the most real and authentic also offer the best opportunities for our guests to develop their creative skills and at the same time learn about traditional as well as contemporary Scottish arts and crafts, cultural heritage and local environments.
-This often involves bringing in locals to tell their stories or visiting local artists’ studios or workshops.
+This usually involves bringing in locals to share their stories and visiting local artists’ studios and workshops.

-Among many other “ingredients”, the itinerary for our Skye Textile Experience includes a visit and tour at Skye Weavers, who are passionate about the need to preserve the knowledge and quality associated with Scottish tweeds and garments.The same tour takes us to The Handspinner Having Fun in Broadford, where we spend a day crafting.
+Among many other “ingredients”, the itinerary for our Skye Textile Experience , for example, includes a visit and tour at Skye Weavers, who are passionate about the need to preserve the knowledge and quality associated with Scottish tweeds and garments.The same tour takes us to The Handspinner Having Fun in Broadford, where we spend a day crafting.
 They promote the use of fleece from rare breed sheep and produce products that are ‘slow fashion’, which encourages us to buy fewer garments of higher quality and made using more sustainable processes.
 HHF select their knitters and spinners from local populations, or people who have close ties to Skye; this helps to support a small, vulnerable, rural community.
+We also visit Shilasdair Yarns & Natural Dye Shop to learn how they achieve such a rich colour palette for their yarns just from local plants that grow close to their workshop.

 Supporting local economies & initiatives